 Reportable persons and account-holding entities are also entitled to have inaccurate information corrected in accordance with the DSG.
-The right to have inaccurate exchanged information corrected or deleted must be asserted in writing to the reporting Liechtenstein financial institution.
+The right to have inaccurate exchanged information corrected or deleted must be asserted in writing to the reporting Liechtenstein financial institution or the tax administration.
 This right is not limited in time.